Lessica/django-admin-two-factor-auth/README.md

 # Django Admin Two-Factor Authentication

-**Django Admin Two-Factor Authentication**, allows you to login django admin with google authenticator.
+**Django Admin Two-Factor Authentication**, allows you to login django admin with Google authenticator.

 <br>

 ## Why Django Admin Two-Factor Authentication?

-- Using google authenticator to login your Django admin.
+- Using google authenticator to log in your Django admin.
 - Used jquery confirm dialog to get code.
 - Simple interface
 - Easy integration